TIBCOSoftware/snappydata/docs/programming_guide/using_transactions.md

 # Using Transactions

-## Using Distributed Transaction for Row Tables
+## Using Transaction Isolation levels
-Transactions specify an isolation level that defines the degree to which one transaction must be isolated from resource or data modifications made by other transactions.
+Transactions specify an [isolation level](../reference/sql_reference/set-isolation.md) that defines the degree to which one transaction must be isolated from resource or data modifications made by other transactions.
 The transaction isolation levels define the type of locks acquired on read operations.
 Only one of the isolation level options can be set at a time, and it remains set for that connection until it is explicitly changed.

 !!!
 Note:
 	* If you set the isolation level to `READ_COMMITTED` or `REPEATABLE_READ`, queries on column table report an error if [autocommit](../reference/interactive_commands/autocommit.md) is set to off (false). </br>Queries on column tables are supported when isolation level is set to `READ_COMMITTED` or `REPEATABLE_READ` and autocommit is set to **true**.